 Review your claim to check for untapped value

-Has omitting reimbursed expenses from your R&D tax credit claim significantly reduced your claim value between 2014 to 2016?
+It is certainly worth understanding your position and whether you will be able to include such reimbursed expenses in future claims as omitting reimbursed expenses from your R&D tax credit claim can significantly reduce your claim value.
 As chartered tax advisers, we routinely enhance the value of an R&D tax credit by identifying untapped value in claims prepared by others.
 Read an example of this in our SMD case study.

 It can be complicated to submit an R&D tax credit claim to HMRC’s exacting standards.

 Get in touch with our team of chartered tax advisers, chartered accountants, lawyers, sector specialists, former HMRC inspectors and quality assurance experts to access expert guidance for your claims.